 I have been using Grammarly for more than 4 years now and it has been amazing ever since.

-I use Dropbox to sync all my files to the cloud.
+I use Google Workspace to have all my files synced to the cloud.
 This way there are lesser chances of losing my files and I can sync the same files across different devices.
 Also, I can easily share and collaborate with my team on several files.

 11. Visual Studio Code – (Free)